Updated: Dec 1, 2022

 Employee classification is crucial in California labor law.
-Your rights and employment benefits are directly affected by whether you're an employee or an independent contractor.
+Whether you're an employee or an independent contractor, your rights and employment benefits are directly affected.
 That said, let's look at their important distinctions, how they affect your employment, and what that means for potential employment claims.

 So, how would employment lawyers categorize employees vs. independent contractors?
 Here's a quick rundown: